taustation-fan/players-guide/README.md

 * if you level up to a new tier (if you reach levels 6 and 11), you get a bonds reward

+### Converting Bonds to Credits

+There is no way to convert credits to bonds.

+The bank offers you to convert bonds to credits at a 1:1 conversion rate, but that is a pretty terrible conversion rate.

+You get a better rate if you go the vendors at the Market, and buy a 3-day VIP pack for 290 bonds (which you can do once per 7 days).
+You can sell this at the Public Market for somewhere between 15,000 and 30,000 credits (of which you need to pay 10% as market fee).
+Before you do that, ask in the chat if anybody is willing to buy it, and at what price point.

+That way, you get a conversion rate of 1 bond to 45..90 credits.

 ## Stats and Focus

 Whenever you try something, and the success is not a foregone